Evgeni Malkin: Early success, first Stanley Cup title and Conn Smythe Trophy (2006–2009)

-Continued dominance, playoff shortcomings (2009–2015)
+Hart Trophy, playoff shortcomings (2009–2015)

+On 28 October 2009, Malkin suffered a strained shoulder in a 6–1 win over the Montreal Canadiens, resulting in him missing the next seven games.
+On 21 March 2010, Malkin would suffer a bruised foot as a result of a fall he took near the boards in a 3–2 overtime loss to the Carolina Hurricanes, sidelining him for seven more games.
+Malkin played 67 games in the 2009–10 season and recorded 28 goals, 49 assists and 77 points.
+Malkin and the Penguins came into the 2010 playoffs as the defending Stanley Cup champions and fourth seed in the Eastern Conference and defeated the fifth-seeded Ottawa Senators in six games in the first round but then were upset by the eighth-seeded Montreal Canadiens in seven games in the second round, squandering a 3–2 series lead along the way.

 On 4 February 2011, after missing five games due to a left knee injury and sinus infection, Malkin returned to play against the Buffalo Sabres.
 At the start of the second period, Sabres defenceman Tyler Myers collided with Malkin against the end-boards, injuring his right knee.
 He was helped off the ice and went straight to the dressing room, unable to return to the game as he suffered both a torn anterior cruciate ligament (ACL) and medial collateral ligament (MCL).
 On 9 February, it was announced Malkin would undergo knee surgery.
-The Penguins estimated his recovery period as six months, sidelining him for the remainder of the 2010–11 season and playoffs, but stated he should be ready for training camp in September.
+The Penguins estimated his recovery period as six months, sidelining him for the remainder of the 2010–11 season and playoffs, but stated he should be ready for training camp in mid-September.
 According to then Penguins' general manager Ray Shero, Malkin sent him a text message after the incident occurred stating, "I'm sorry."
 In Shero's words, "I told him he had nothing to apologize for."
+In Malkin's absence, the Penguins as a team would end the season as the fourth seed in the Eastern Conference for the third straight season but their fortunes would change in the opening round of the 2011 playoffs against the Tampa Bay Lightning as the Penguins would lose in seven games to the fifth-seeded Lightning, despite initially having a 3–1 series lead earlier in the series.